StuyPulse/team694.github.io/about/ec/index.md

 ### President of Marketing <small>{{ page.positions.pom.name }}</small>
 <div markdown="1" class="ec-description">
 {% if page.positions.pom.photo %} <img src="{{ page.positions.pom.photo }}" class="ec-photo" alt="President of Marketing"> {% endif %}
-The President of Marketing (PoM) is the second of the two final decision-makers on the team.
-The PoM is responsible for both all internal team logistics, such as fundraising and event planning, but also all outreach projects, including community events, mentoring, and education programs.
-He/she oversees all award submissions and presentation of the Chairman's Award.
-The PoM must have technical knowledge of the robot and team history.
+The President of Marketing (PoM) coordinates the officers and divisions of the team and make sure that officers complete their responsibilities and/or effectively delegate jobs to other members.
+He/she will hold final responsibility for all of the outreach, internal logistics, and award submissions for the team.
+This President should have adequate knowledge of the robot and other engineering projects.
 </div>

 ### President of Software Engineering <small>{{ page.positions.pse.name }}</small>
 <div markdown="1" class="ec-description">
 {% if page.positions.pse.photo %} <img src="{{ page.positions.pse.photo }}" class="ec-photo" alt="President of Software Engineering"> {% endif %}
-The Executive Director of Software Engineering has the job to program the robot, as well as make the robot function, while working with the Director of Strategy to make sure the robot functions according to plan.
-He is responsible for making sure that the robot works and is functional, and backing up code for use on other robots.
-He must also have an assistant director of programming that he teaches.
+The President of Software Engineering (PSE) primarily manages the development of robot code and all related software.
+He/she is responsible for the production of documentation concerning the control system on all levels, such as pinout sheets and systems check guidelines.
+The PSE also collaborates with the strategy team to develop effective solutions for both the teleoperated and autonomous modes.
 </div>

 ### Vice President of Engineering <small>{{ page.positions.vpoe.name }}</small>